leeyuhm/dst-project-1/README.md

-# Heart Failure Mortality Prediction
+# Heart failure mortality prediction

 A piece of coursework from the University of Bristol module *Data Science Toolbox*.